mas-cli/mas/CONTRIBUTING.md

 team to help with the issue/PR backlog and even release new versions of this project, [open a new issue](https://github.com/mas-cli/mas/issues/new) titled "Add Contributor: @YourGitHubUsername", with a brief message asking to join the team.

+This project was created by [@argon](https://github.com/argon), who is unable to continue contributing to this project, but must remain an owner.
+By becoming a contributor, you agree to the terms in [#47](https://github.com/mas-cli/mas/issues/47).

 ## Branching and Releases